bmattblake/Cypher-Keylogger/README.md

 ```
 You have two options:
  - Make sure that your port number is 465.
 Port 465 is used for implicit TLS.
- - If you do not want to use port 465, then change line 109 from
+ - If you do not  to use port 465, change line 109 from
     ```server = smtplib.SMTP_SSL(SMTP_SERVER, PORT)```
     to
     ```server = smtplib.SMTP(SMTP_SERVER, PORT)```